deepset-ai/haystack/README.rst

 REST API
 --------
-A simple REST API based on `FastAPI <https://fastapi.tiangolo.com/>`_ is included to answer questions at inference time.
-To serve the API, run :code:`uvicorn haystack.api.inference:app`.
+A simple REST API based on `FastAPI <https://fastapi.tiangolo.com/>`_ is included to answer questions at inference time, collect & export user feedback on answers and allow basic monitoring of requests via Kibana.
+To serve the API, run :code:`gunicorn haystack.api.application:app -b 0.0.0.0:80 -k uvicorn.workers.UvicornWorker`.
 You will find the Swagger API documentation at http://127.0.0.1:8000/docs

 Labeling Tool